TheMasterFly/MasterFly-Ruleset/README.md

 5) Rationalim is nerfed, Liberty, Commerce and Piety is (over?) buffed.
 Exploration has been added.

 6) New Natural Wonders!
+These include the Pink and White Terraces, Socotra, Mount Vesuvius and the elusive Orodruin itself.

 If you have any questions, I am in the Unciv Discord as 'MasterFly'.
 I'd especially love to hear feedback on civ balance :trollface:

 **Added Civs:**
-Almoravids, Armenia, Crusader States, Dai Viet, Georgia, Kilwa Sultanate, Lithuania, Norway, Papal States, Portugal, Timurids
+Almoravids, Armenia, Crusader States, Dai Viet, Georgia, Kilwa, Lithuania, Norway, Papal States, Portugal, Timurids Additionally, China has been split into the Tang and Song dynasties with the Tang being wide and trade-focused and the Song being tall and specialist-focused

-There are few civs I have yet to adjust, but most have been changed.

 Finally, this mod is very compatible with the More Luxuries mod.
 I'd like to add my own sprites eventually, but until then I use that add-on in conjunction with this one.